prarsena/db_work/README.md

 The **mongodb_java_driver** project directory contains my work setting up the MongoDB Java dependencies using Gradle.
 This was my first experience using Gradle to manage dependencies, so hopefully I added all the necessary files to my GitHub Repo.
-The `build.gradle` file fetches the dependencies from the mavenCentral() repo, and sets some attributes for running the project.
+The `build.gradle` file fetches the dependencies from the `mavenCentral()` repo, and sets some attributes for running the project.

 - The `src/main/accessmongo/Main.java` file uses these dependencies from Gradle to use the MongoDB Java libraries.
 The `Main.java` file adds many users to a collection, and displays them to the console using a cursor object.
-From the root directory, I run `>gradle run` which built the project and displayed the output to the console.
+From the root directory, I run `>gradle run` which builds the project and displays the output to the console.